66RING/Notes/universe/vim/advanced_vim_programming.md

 ## \<Plug\>

-> The special key name "<Plug>" can be used for an internal mapping, which is not to be matched with any key sequence.
+> The special key name `<Plug>` can be used for an internal mapping, which is not to be matched with any key sequence.
 This is useful in plugins

 As the doc file said, `<Plug>` key is often use in a internal mapping.
 Like: